At a Glance

 There are simply few hotels that can match the Treehotel's concept; to create a retreat that combines the chance to explore the unrivalled beauty of northern Sweden with rooms that are utterly unmatched in the terms of their ambitious design.

 Top designers were asked to create their idea of a unique 'tree-room' and what they came up just beggars belief.
 The Mirrorcube is camouflaged by mirrors on all sides high up in the pine canopy.
 If you were just wondering that birds might not be able to see it, they have clad it in infra-red film that only birds and not humans can see - which just shows the cleverness in the design of the Treehotel.
 Next, The Bird's Nest's exterior is beautifully woven with wooden branches, yet inside you find a spacious living area and is accessed by a retractable staircase.
 The UFO is equally wacky, and easily has enough space to allow two children in the room (your children will love you forever if they could stay in a UFO).
-What is more fun that raising up your retractable staircase with smoke pluming up from the forest floor.
+What is more fun than raising up your retractable staircase with smoke pluming up from the forest floor.
 The Cabin and Blue Cone are more traditional tree-houses, yet merge perfectly with the surrounding pine forest.

-Without using any chemicals, or having chopped down any trees, the Treehotel has been carefully thought out from an eco-sustainable point of view, in keeping with the stunning natural beauty all around it.
+Without using any chemicals, or having chopped down any trees, the Treehotel has been carefully thought out from an eco-sustainable point of view, in-keeping with the stunning natural beauty all around it.

 Britta’s pensionat has an authentic 1930-50’s setting and offers a restaurant, bar, sauna and relaxation area, TV, and internet - it is where all tree dwellers meet in the evening to sit by the crackling fire and talk about the adventures they have had that day.